skyler120/dsfa_s19/web-2019sp/policies.md

 Piazza is best used to ask questions whose answers will be useful to many students.
-If you have questions that are likely to be specific just to yourself&mdash;especially if they fall in the category of technical support or debugging&mdash;we ask you to take those questions to office hours.
+If you have questions that are likely to be specific just to yourself—especially if they fall in the category of technical support or debugging—we ask you to take those questions to office hours.
 But if you can phrase the questions in a way such that they are of broad interest, you are likely to find other students thanking you for them and answering them quickly.